Proxy management

 - Allow the user to revoke their consent, which you must enable at any time

-- Obtain consent for the new scope during the next SCA session for that user, which can be via PUT Manage proxy consent for a User
+- Obtain consent for the new scope during the next SCA session for that user, which can be via POST Manage proxy consent for a User

 Difference between enrollment and consent endpoints